msdalmajdi/TASK-REACT-Mobx-Forms-Pets/Solution.md

 };
 ```

-7. In `UpdateModal` call this new method in the `handleSubmit` function.
+7. In `PetUpdateModal` call this new method in the `handleSubmit` function.

 ```javascript
 const handleSubmit = (e) => {